Skip to main content

 The transmembrane helices are shown in gray.
 The N- (Met 1) and C-terminal (Leu 301) amino acids are shown in spacefill color CPK.

-Malonyl-CoA produced in the first committed step in fatty acids synthesis inhibits CPT1.
-This should make biological sense since fatty acid oxidation should not occur as fatty acids are synthesized.
-Palmitoyltransferase II (CPT II), which serves to convert acylcarnitine to fatty acyl CoA, traps the molecules within the mitochondrial matrix.
+Malonyl-CoA, produced in the first committed step in fatty acid synthesis, inhibits CPT1.
+This should make biological sense, as fatty acid oxidation should not occur when fatty acids are being synthesized.
+Palmitoyltransferase II (CPT II), which converts acylcarnitine to fatty acyl-CoA, traps the molecules within the mitochondrial matrix.

-Mitochondrial β-oxidation of fatty acids has four steps that occur in the mitochondrial matrix.
+The mitochondrial β-oxidation of fatty acids has four steps in the mitochondrial matrix.
 In those steps, a 16:0 fatty acid (for example) is converted to a (14):0 fatty acid and the 2C molecule acetyl-CoA.
-The (14):0 fatty acid undergoes 6 more rounds of the β-oxidation cycle until the entire 16:0 fatty acid is fully converted to 8 acetyl-CoAs.
+The (14):0 fatty acid undergoes six more rounds of the β-oxidation cycle until the entire 16:0 fatty acid is fully converted to 8 acetyl-CoAs.

 Step 1: Acyl-CoA dehydrogenase